 - Alone with the Psycho: Just you alone in a closed pizza joint with four murderous robots from midnight to dawn.
 Great job, eh?

-- And I Must Scream: A popular idea is that the animatronics are haunted by the spirits of the children, but they are helpless to control the dangerous faulty AI of the robots themselves.
+- And I Must Scream: A popular idea is that the animatronics are haunted by the spirits of the children murdered and stuffed into them several years ago, but they are helpless to control the dangerous faulty AI of the robots themselves.
 By this theory, each would be an Apologetic Attacker if they could speak, since they can't help it.
 Even worse, they've been condemned to be trapped inside the suits of the characters they loved, witnessing attacks by the robots through the suits.
 It's even possible the animatronics were helplessly haunted when the Bite of '87 happened.
 Horrifying for the witnesses?
 What about the child who was trapped inside the bloodthirsty animatronic?

 - However, in a weird sort of subversion to one half of this trope, screaming seems to be the only thing the spirits trapped in the suits CAN do.
 The full scream effect when a robot catches you sounds disturbingly like a child's scream, implying that the ghosts are trying to be heard.